caseyg/awesome/TOPICS.md

 ## computer-vision

-*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - rewind.ai x cursor.com = your AI assistant that has all the context
+*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - rewind.ai x cursor.com = your AI assistant that has all the context.
+24/7 screen & voice recording for the age of super intelligence. get your data ready or be left behind

 *   [different-ai/obsidian-ava](https://github.com/different-ai/obsidian-ava) - Quickly format your notes with ChatGPT in Obsidian

 ## ml

-*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - rewind.ai x cursor.com = your AI assistant that has all the context
+*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - rewind.ai x cursor.com = your AI assistant that has all the context.
+24/7 screen & voice recording for the age of super intelligence. get your data ready or be left behind

 *   [jukedeck/nottingham-dataset](https://github.com/jukedeck/nottingham-dataset) - Cleaned version of the Nottingham dataset

 ## multimodal

-*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - rewind.ai x cursor.com = your AI assistant that has all the context
+*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - rewind.ai x cursor.com = your AI assistant that has all the context.
+24/7 screen & voice recording for the age of super intelligence. get your data ready or be left behind

 *   [livekit/agents](https://github.com/livekit/agents) - Build real-time multimodal AI applications 🤖🎙️📹

 ## vision

-*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - rewind.ai x cursor.com = your AI assistant that has all the context
+*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - rewind.ai x cursor.com = your AI assistant that has all the context.
+24/7 screen & voice recording for the age of super intelligence. get your data ready or be left behind

 ## query-params